scipy-conference/scipy_proceedings/papers/tim_mattson/PyOMP_mattson.rst

 If we use
-NumPy and call the matrix multiplication function provided with NumPy (line 22 in figure 7, the order 1000 DGEMM ran at 11.29 +/- 0.58 GFLOPS with one thread (using the matmul() function from numpy.
+NumPy and call the matrix multiplication function provided with NumPy (line 22 in figure 7, the order 1000 DGEMM ran at 11.29 +/- 0.58 GFLOPS with one thread (using the matmul() function from NumPy).
 This high performance serves to emphasize that while DGEMM is a useful benchmark to compare different approaches to writing code, if you ever need to multiply matrices in a real application, you should use code in a library produced by performance optimization experts.